mindscan-de/Tutorials/0x01_ML_TransformerArchitecture/README.md

   * BERT
     * https://arxiv.org/abs/1810.04805

-[TransformerModelArchitecture]: arxiv1706.03762.the_transformer_model_architecture.figure1.png "The Transformer - model architecture / Source: 'Attention is all you need'"
+[TransformerModelArchitecture]: arxiv1706.03762.the_transformer_model_architecture.figure1.png "The Transformer - model architecture / Source: A. Vaswani et al. 'Attention is all you need'"
+[PositionalEncoding]: positional_encoding.png "Positional Encoding for 512 positions and a dimensional embedding vectors. / Source: self."